sciZer0/7/v/README.md

 Thanks to the new paradigm, each "old" blockchain created before 2023 or so might definitely be perceived in the future as **absolutely-unpopular** — since each new blockchain might easily start up with the biggest-ever user base of billions of people.

-Additionally, thanks to the new revolutionary blockchain protocol (described in this paper below), each "old" blockchain, being a social system, might definitely be perceived in the future as simultaneously
+Additionally, thanks to the new revolutionary blockchain protocol (described in this paper below), each "old" blockchain, being a big social system, might definitely be perceived in the future as simultaneously

 * **unjust**
 * **undemocratic**